The mass distribution of stars stripped in binaries: The effect of metallicity: Models

 We used the MESA binary module to compute grids of 23 binary models at each of the four metallicities that were used for the single stars.
 For each grid, the initial mass of the most massive star in each binary system ($M_{\rm 1, init}$) is logarithmically spaced between 2 and 18.17 M$_\odot$.
 For numerical reasons, we chose not to compute binary models at higher masses \citep[see, however,][]{2022A&A...662A..56K}.

-We model the formation of stripped stars through mass transfer initiated shortly after the donor star finishes the main sequence, early during the Hertzsprung gap.
-We therefore choose initial periods that range between 3 and 31.7 days and an initial mass ratio of $q_{\rm init} \equiv M_{\rm 2, init} / M_{\rm 1, init} = 0.8$, where $M_{\rm 2, init}$ is the initial mass of the less massive star in the system.
-This results in stripped stars with masses ($M_{\rm strip}$) between 0.35 and 8 M$_\odot$, depending on the initial mass and metallicity.
+For our binary star grids, we modeled the formation of stripped stars through mass transfer initiated shortly after the donor star finishes the main sequence, early during the Hertzsprung gap.
+We therefore chose initial periods that range between 3 and 31.7 days and an initial mass ratio of $q_{\rm init} \equiv M_{\rm 2, init} / M_{\rm 1, init} = 0.8$, where $M_{\rm 2, init}$ is the initial mass of the less massive star in the system.
+This resulted in stripped stars with masses ($M_{\rm strip}$) between 0.35 and 8 M$_\odot$, depending on the initial mass and metallicity.
+Although the MESA binary models are limited to one formation channel of stripped stars, we used them to approximate the result of envelope-stripping through other evolutionary channels as well (see Sect. \ref{subsec:popsynth}).